-An Angler's Guide to King Fish
+An Angler's Guide to Catching Florida Kingfish

-Well named, the king fish is indeed one of the most regal fish in the sea.
-A schooling and migrating fish, kings spend their winters off the coast of Florida before heading into northern waters in the spring and summer.
-Constantly feeding on whatever smaller fish cross their path, kings are particularly fond of sardines, herring, ribbon fish, jacks, shrimp and squid.
+Kingfish are in the mackerel family.
+They are a schooling and migrating fish that can be found off the coast of Florida during winter before heading into northern waters in the spring and summer.
+Kingfish prefer warmer temperatures usually within 68 to 84 degrees.
+Constantly feeding on whatever smaller fish cross their path, kings are particularly fond of eating sardines, herring, ribbon fish, jacks, shrimp and squid.

-King fish over 20 pounds are commonly known as "smokers," while those around five to eight pounds are called "snakes."
+Kingfish over 20 pounds are commonly known as "smokers," while those around five to eight pounds are called "snakes."

-Prized by some for their firm, dark, relatively oily meat, kings are fished commercially with gill nets, but are mainly targeted by sport fishermen through trolling or employing various live bait techniques.
+Prized by some for their firm, dark, relatively oily meat, kings are fished commercially with nets, but are mainly targeted by sport fishermen through trolling or employing various live bait techniques.

 Anglers and fishing experts looking for more, check Florida Fishing to find everything Florida waters have to offer you.